 Who Can Create a Trust?

-Generally, anyone with assets they wish to protect can create a Lifetime Asset Protection Trust.
-This includes individuals who want to safeguard assets for their beneficiaries while minimizing the risk of these assets being accessed by creditors.
-The settlor (the person creating the trust) must have the legal capacity to do so, meaning they must be of sound mind and not under any undue influence.
+Any adult with assets they wish to protect can create a Lifetime Asset Protection Trust.
+This includes homeowners, business owners, and anyone who wants to safeguard assets for their beneficiaries.
+The settlor (the person creating the trust) must have legal capacity — meaning they must be at least 18 years old, of sound mind, and not acting under undue influence.
+You do not need to be wealthy to benefit from a trust — with the average home in England now worth around £290,000, many ordinary homeowners find that their estate exceeds the IHT nil rate band of £325,000.

 Residency and Legal Requirements